norvig/paip-lisp/docs/chapter21.md

 ### Cardinal and Ordinal Numbers

-We can take advantage of `format's` capabilities to fill up the lexicon.
+We can take advantage of `format`'s capabilities to fill up the lexicon.
 To go beyond 20, we would need a subgrammar of numbers.

 ```lisp